kdheepak/blog/content/38-rust-lua-nvim.md

 However, there are a few things that can be quite odd or annoying.
 There is no support for `continue` statements (although there is an acceptable workaround using `repeat break until true`).
-The standard library for string handling and manipulation quite bare bones, and users have to heavily rely on using `gsub` with regex patterns
+The standard library for string handling and manipulation quite bare bones, and users have to heavily rely on using `string:gsub` with regex patterns
 And as far as I can tell, there's no Unicode support.

 Admittedly, these are quite minor gripes in the language.